About the Chapter:

 Questions?
 Visit one of the links above or e-mail the Chapter President, Allan Schroden at firstname.lastname@example.org

 Join our Chapter!
-Become a member of the NCTA, join a Chapter and select Minnesota Waters and Prairie Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Minnesota Waters and Prairie Chapter.

 Visit this area of the Trail on our online map here.